AndrasKovacs/normalization-bench/README.md

 Benchmarks are normalization and beta-conversion checking on Church-coded unary numbers and binary trees.

-All deep HOAS implementations are virtually the same; the use idiomatic ADTs for terms and HOAS values, or straightforward ADT emulation in the case of javascript.
+All deep HOAS implementations are virtually the same; they use idiomatic ADTs for terms and HOAS values, or straightforward ADT emulation in the case of javascript.

 In GHC, we have a call-by-need and a call-by-value HOAS version.
 The difference